 Aims to develop the skills and knowledge required to improve proficiency for better job performance.
 It is more formal than awareness and targets employees with specific responsibilities and duties.
 Awareness is more general and involves all staff.
 However, training is a part of the awareness and education learning sequence.

 A computer or paper record is essential for an organization to continue operating during and after an emergency.
 They are critical for protecting the organization's financial and legal rights and the rights of the individuals directly affected by the organization's activities.

-A walk-through is a test that carries out the sequence of recovery steps outlined in the business continuity plan.
+A test that carries out the sequence of recovery steps outlined in the business continuity plan.
 A walk-through's objective is to determine the plan's viability, reveal design flaws, and identify omissions to improve the business continuity plan.

-A warm site is a standby processing site equipped to allow an organization to resume essential business activities to avoid any adverse long-term effects on its operations.
-It must have electricity, hardware and communication components that provide backup operating support after software customization and additional provisioning.
+A standby processing site equipped to allow an organization to resume essential business activities to avoid any adverse long-term effects on its operations.
+It must have electricity, hardware, and communication components that provide backup operating support after software customization and additional provisioning.